Skip to Content

 Spain’s name has Roman origins.
 España stems from the Roman name Hispania, a bastardised version of Ispania, which was the Carthagenian word meaning “the land of the rabbits”.

-There’s More than One Official language
+It Has More than One Official language

 The country’s regional languages have official status of their own.
-We often refer to Spanish, but in reality, while Spanish is the official language, regional languages like Galician in Galicia, Basque in the Basque Country and Catalan in Catalonia all have official status too.
+We often refer to Spanish, but in reality, while Spanish (Castilano) is the official language, regional languages like Galician in Galicia, Basque in the Basque Country and Catalan in Catalonia all have official status too.

 Life Expectancy in Spain is Really High